Ogoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files
 Task 12.
 This is a script that displays the 10 newest files in the current directory.

+14-findthatword
+Task 14.
+This is a script that displays all lines containing the pattern "root" from the file "/etc/passwd"

 21-reverse
 Task 21.
 This is a script taht reverses its input.